 The Wayfinder Program is our summer camp program for Scouts who have recently joined a troop or have just crossed over from Cub Scouts.
 This program replaced the Voyageur program of previous years.
 In Wayfinder, new Scouts are immersed in the Scouting Program and the S bar F Scout Ranch.
-Scouts will learn the patrol method and basic Scouting skills, was completed at camp, but the staff do not "sign-off" on the requirements.
+Scouts will learn the patrol method and basic Scouting skills, and experience some of the many programs available at summer camp.
+Leaders will receive a printout of what was completed at camp, but the staff do not "sign-off" on the requirements.